 - 4.2.1 Following the referendum in March 2011, the National Assembly for Wales was empowered to make primary legislation in the 20 broad policy areas set out in Schedule 7 (see Box 2.5).
 Thus the areas where the National Assembly can legislate are conferred upon it, and listed in the statute.
 This is known as the conferred powers model. - 4.2.2 The corresponding legislation for Scotland and Northern Ireland sets out the areas where the devolved legislature cannot legislate areas that are reserved to the UK Parliament.
 This is known as the reserved powers model.
-This model was also in place in Northern Ireland between 1921 and 1972. - 4.2.3 The Richard Commission recommended the reserved powers model for Wales, but the then Secretary of State for Wales and the then First Minister provided a memorandum to the Welsh Affairs Committee in 200540 explaining why this model was not that used in what became the 2006 Act. - 4.2.4 In many of the twenty Subjects under Schedule 7, there are also exceptions, which specify particular aspects of that Subject that are non-devolved.
+This model was also in place in Northern Ireland between 1921 and 1972. - 4.2.3 The Richard Commission recommended the reserved powers model for Wales, but the then Secretary of State for Wales and the then First Minister provided a memorandum to the Welsh Affairs Committee in 2005 explaining why this model was not that used in what became the 2006 Act. - 4.2.4 In many of the twenty Subjects under Schedule 7, there are also exceptions, which specify particular aspects of that Subject that are non-devolved.
 These exceptions apply across the settlement.
 For example, 'Broadcasting' appears as an exception under the Subject of 'Culture' and is not specifically mentioned under the Subject of 'Welsh Language'.
-The exception
+The exception applies across all Subjects, so that the National Assembly cannot legislate for the use of Welsh language in broadcasting.

-39 Lord Morris set out his views further in his speech The Welsh Nation and the United Kingdom (delivered as the Welsh Political Archive Annual Lecture, National Library of Wales, Nov 2013).
+&lt;sup>38 Lord Morris set out his views further in his speech The Welsh Nation and the United Kingdom (delivered as the Welsh Political Archive Annual Lecture, National Library of Wales, Nov 2013).

-40 Welsh Affairs Committee (2005) -Government White Paper: Better Governance for Wales, Ev62: Minutes of Evidence - Annex 2 - Primary Legislative Competence of the Assembly - Commentary
+&lt;sup>39 Welsh Affairs Committee (2005) Government White Paper: Better Governance for Wales, Ev62